-- 6.2 Approval of content from both PPEAP and CCEAP and a recommendation from PPEAP to take the IVSP to Executive for approval will see it progress through the decision-making process to Executive.
-The preferred outcome will be: - a) An approval for the IVSP to be used both internally and, in partnership, externally, as a mechanism to enhance the Ise Valley for the benefit of people, wildlife and the natural environment; and - b) Recognition that the IVSP can help the Council deliver their priorities set out in the Corporate Plan and other relevant plans, programmes and strategies - 6.3 The IVSP will be presented to Executive for approval.
+- 6.1 Approval of the content of the Plan from both PPEAP and CCEAP and a recommendation from PPEAP to take the IVSP to Executive for approval will see it progress through the decision-making process to Executive.
+The preferred outcome will be: - a) An approval for the IVSP to be used both internally and, in partnership, externally, as a mechanism to enhance the Ise Valley for the benefit of people, wildlife and the natural environment; and - Recognition that the IVSP can help the Council deliver their priorities set out in the Corporate Plan and other relevant plans, programmes and strategies - 6.2 The IVSP will be presented to Executive for approval.